haileytapia/portfolio/DiscordUserGuide.md

 Select **Direct Messages** from the top of the navigation pane to access your DMs and friends.
 It displays as the Discord logo and changes from white to purple when you select it.

-If you are viewing a DM, the UI consists of the following components:
+When you view a DM, the UI consists of the following components:

 * Navigation pane
 * DMs list